 I have previously written a small guide to getting started programming the ESP8266 development kit with the NodeMCU firmware.
 This post assumes that you have a fully working setup.
-Specifically I use the Seeedstudio NodeMCU v2 - Lua based ESP8266 development kit (affiliate link).
+Specifically I use the Seeedstudio NodeMCU v2 - Lua based ESP8266 development kit.
 I will flash to the latest version of NodeMCU.

 Update the firmware

 - Connect the ESP8266 via a micro-usb cable to the computer

 - Make sure no program is using the serial port to the ESP8266

 - Download and unpack esptool, either as a zip file or using git clone: